autumninthecloud/IM_w_fairness/README.md

 How can we maximize the reach of messaging campaigns on social media networks while operating on a limited budget?
 This is where influence maximization (IM) comes in.
 It aims to maximize information spread in a network under constraints, and in particular, by selecting the most influential users from which the transmission of a specific message should begin.

-Formal definition: Given a network with n nodes and given a “spreading” or propagation process on that network, choose a “seed set” S of size k < n to maximize the number of nodes in the network that are ultimately influenced.
+**Formal definition**: Given a network with n nodes and given a “spreading” or propagation process on that network, choose a “seed set” S of size k < n to maximize the number of nodes in the network that are ultimately influenced.

 <p align=center>
 <img width=500 src="images/im_cartoon.png" />